destin-v/benchmark-robotics-llm/docs/README.md

 3. Save the edited file and now run: `python run_experiments.py`.

-### Out of Memory Error
+## Out of Memory Error
 ---
+By default, the videos of each episode are saved, but this is very **GPU memory intensive**!
 To reduce memory usage you can turn off the `save_video` flag from within the container:

 ```bash
 vim +51 /root/benchmark-robotics-llm/habitat_llm/conf/examples/planner_multi_agent_demo_config.yaml